TeamProductionSystem/Momentors_Backend/README.md

 - DJANGO_SUPERUSER_PASSWORD: This should be set to the password you want to use for the Django superuser account.

 - DJANGO_SUPERUSER_EMAIL: This should be set to the email address you want to use for the Django superuser account.

+- CELERY_BROKER_URL: This should be set to your local redis url.

+- CELERY_RESULT_BACKEND: This should be set to your local redis url.

 3. Save the .env file.